Frequency of pelvic floor dysfunctions after normal vaginal delivery

 Objective: To determine the frequency of pelvic floor dysfunctions after normal vaginal delivery.

-Methods: A study was conducted in obstetrics and gynecology department of Akbar Khan Teaching Hospital (ANTH), Islamabad Pakistan between February and August 2022 demonstrating observational cross-sectional study design.
+Methodology: A study was conducted in obstetrics and gynecology department of Akbar Khan Teaching Hospital (ANTH), Islamabad Pakistan between February and August 2022 demonstrating observational cross-sectional study design.
 The data was collected from 285 females using non probability convenience sampling technique.
 Multipara females having child birth (≥ 2) history of normal vaginal delivery either undergone episiotomy or not were included in this study.
+Self-structured questionnaire was used for data collection, which had been quality of life (QoL), parity status (≥ 2), urinary leakage, bowel leakage, pain in pelvic area, and gait abnormality.
 All the data were analyzed in SPSS v 23.

 Results: The mean patient age was 38.15±7.85 years.
 In context of pelvic floor dysfunctions, pain in pelvic area 80%, urinary leakage 79% and bowel leakage 52% were observed.
 The secondary dysfunctions i.e., gait abnormality 42% was observed.
 The frequency of symptomatic pelvic floor dysfunctions in female’s undergone normal vaginal delivery was 65% in interviewed patients.
 The post stratification analysis of quality-of-life questionnaire with pelvic floor dysfunctions.
 A significant association (p ≤ 0.05) was observed between quality-of-life and pelvic floor dysfunctions after normal vaginal delivery.

 Conclusion: This study concluded that the pelvic floor dysfunctions are more common in obese multipara females & multiple vaginal births.
 Obesity and multiple births are the major contributor factors to pelvic floor dysfunction.